Bounding Main: History

-International Tours
+International Tours/Performances of Note

 August 2008

 Bounding Main's first performance in Europe was at the Festival Maritim in Bremen-Vegesack, Germany in August 2008.
 They were one of only four bands from the USA to be represented at this festival between 2002 and 2009.
 Festival Maritim, which started in 1999, attracts high quality, professional bands and choirs from all over Europe and the world.

 While in Germany for this festival, the group also performed at other locations in The Netherlands and Germany, most notably a charity performance to entertain US troops recovering at Landstuhl Regional Medical Center in Landstuhl, Germany.

 October 2008

 Six weeks later, the group embarked upon their second overseas trip, traveling to The Netherlands for the Liereliet Festival.
 Based in Workum, this festival has been entertaining with authentic work songs and sailing activities since 1988.

 February 2010

 Bounding Main performed at the 29th International Sailors' Song Festival, "Shanties 2010" in Kraków, Poland.
 This popular shanty festival has become one of the most important in the world since its founding in 1981.